godunko/a0b-tools/README.md

   Architecture specific switches should be listed here.
 * `linker_required_switches`: list of required switches to be used by linker.
   Usually switches to ignore default startup files and standard C library.
+* `files`: additional files to be copied into runtime source directory.

+#### Tasking Configuration Parameters

+* `files`: additional files to be copied into tasking source directory.